larpix/larpix-10x10-scripts/README.md

+# Note--This README is out of date.
+Please refer to the charge acceptance testing documentation for the most up to date instructions.

 # Overview
 This directory contains a variety of scripts and configurations that assess the analog / digital performance of the LArPix 10x10 tile.